 We view news and insights through a cultural lens.

-Amid a storm of constant social, political, and economic stress, consumers are becoming exceptionally mindful about how environments make them feel.
-Here are some prime examples of modern spaces and offerings that purposefully engender a sense of sanctuary and calm.
-1. Escape Cabins Getaway offers simple escapes to tiny cabins nestled in nature.
-Designed to […]
+Consumers are becoming exceptionally mindful about how environments make them feel.
+We've provided some prime examples of modern spaces and offerings that purposefully engender a sense of sanctuary and calm.

 The 2017 Atlantic hurricane season was among the top five most active in recorded history, and the extreme weather impacted the entire travel industry.
 While flight cancellations and physical damage that follow natural disasters can’t be helped - the perceptual damage of weather disasters can often be mitigated with smart marketing.

 As we move into the new year, we’re noticing that consumer confidence is down across the board.
 The shifting landscape is forcing consumers to watch their spending behaviors more closely and re-evaluate necessities.
 While domestic travel isn’t slowing down, travelers are becoming more particular and critical of their needs.
 To stay relevant, travel brands will need to say goodbye to the days of blackout schedules and confusing customer experiences.

 Following the issuance of the Executive Order Protecting the Nation from Foreign Terrorist Entry into the United States, interest and conversation surrounding this policy has truly come to a head.
 This "Travel Ban" has communicated to all international residents that maybe their trip to the States should be put on hold.
 What does this mean for your brand?

 While a New Year brings excitement and a fresh start, for many travel and tourism marketers it also ushers in the long, slow season.
 With the winter months come greater challenges in filling beds and selling tickets, especially during the week.
 How can brands crack the midweek code?
 This year, Peter Mayer asked 578 U.S. residents […]